 If I’ve made late payments, how long does it take to rebuild my credit?

-Although a firm date can’t be attached to when you can rebuild your credit, late payments generally stay on your credit report for up to seven years.
-If you haven’t already, you should focus on paying these debts and consistently make new payments on time.
+Although there’s no one answer to this question, late payments generally stay on your credit report for up to seven years.
+If you haven’t already, focus should focus on paying these debts and consistently making new payments on time.

 Disclosure: This article is for educational purposes.
 It is not intended to provide legal, investment, or financial advice and is not a substitute for professional advice.
 It does not indicate the availability of any Citi product or service.
 For advice about your specific circumstances, you should consult a qualified professional.